kongware/ftor/README.md

 * there are no decent debugging tools for programs written in the sense of the functional paradigm
 * there are no union types to model the world with alternatives instead of hierarchies

-## Differences to _Flow_ and _TypeScript_
+## Differences to Flow and TypeScript

-ftor...

-* is a runtime type checker that cannot provide the same soundness as static type checkers can do
+* ftor is a runtime type checker that cannot provide the same soundness as static type checkers can do
-* focuses on parametric and row polymorphism<sup>1</sup> and consequently doesn't support subtyping
+* it focuses on parametric and row polymorphism<sup>1</sup> and consequently doesn't support subtyping
-* relies on nominal typing<sup>2</sup> rather than structural
+* it relies on nominal typing<sup>2</sup> rather than structural
-* is created to facilitate purely functional programming
+* it is created to facilitate purely functional programming

 <sub><sup>1</sup>also known as static duck typing</sub><br>
 <sub><sup>2</sup>Nominal typing means that types are distinguished by name rather than by structure</sub>